joeshaw/myq-homekit/README.md

 Copyright 2018 Joe Shaw

-`myq-homecontrol` is licensed under the MIT License.
+`myq-homekit` is licensed under the MIT License.
 See the LICENSE file for details.